alexvonduar/LatentRANSAC/README.md

 # Latent RANSAC
 See paper in https://arxiv.org/abs/1802.07045

-This branch is a "dirty" verion, i.e. with compiled bainries of the depencencies for visual studio 14 (2015)
+This branch includes visual studio 14 (2015) solution and projects, along with the needed depencencies compiled for "x64 Release"

 ## Depencencies

-Config++
+* Config++ (note - this DLL need to be in PATH)
-Lapack
+* Lapack
-OpenGV
+* OpenGV
-Eigen (needed by OpenGV)
+* Eigen (needed by OpenGV)

-## Coming soon
-This repo will soon be populated with the implementation of Latent RANSAC.

 ## Basis of our code